bigyan-kc/Data-Structures-and-Algorithms/README.md

-# Implemented Data Structures and Algorithms in Java
+# Data Structures and Algorithms in Java

 ### Following data strutures are implemented:
 - Linked list